ollieLtd/OhColorPickerTypeBundle/README.md

 Known problems
 -------

 Because the form type template includes javascript, there's not yet a way to bunch it all together at the very bottom of the page, so it is included at the bottom of the field.
-This means that jquery and the javascript plugin in Resources/public/js needs to be included before the field.
+This means that jquery and the javascript plugin needs to be included before the field.
 I'm not sure of a way around this, but I think it's going to be addressed in a later version of the form framework.

 Credits
 -------

 * Ollie Harridge (ollietb) as main author.
+* Tanguy Krotoff (tkrotoff) for the jQuery plugin